-At the moment the Class Secretary and the membership secretary are one and the same.
-Basically the Secretary is responsible for taking and publishing the minutes of all meetings, communicating all committee decisions to the membership and keeping the membership informed of all developments where applicable.
-Part of the role is also to ensure that the committee are appraised of what they are obliged to comply with and that the constitution is adhered too and communicating with external suppliers on behalf of the class.
-One could say that in many ways part of the function is a post box both incoming and outgoing.
+At the moment the roles of Class Secretary, membership secretary and the Treasurer are fulfilled by the same person.
+The Secretary is responsible for taking and publishing the minutes of all meetings, communicating all committee decisions to the membership and keeping the membership informed of all developments where applicable.

-Whilst the Chairman of the Association takes care of organising the events calendar, it is the function of the Results Secretary to facilitate the events, and most importantly, collate the results from each event, and provide scores for the series.
+The Open Meetings and Results Secretary takes care of organising the events calendar, facilitating the events, and most importantly, collating the results from each event, and provide scores for the series.

-The Results Secretary will gather the logistical details for each event, and get them published on the web site, so everyone knows what the plans for each event are.
+The Open Meetings and Results Secretary co ordinates the logistical details for each event, and get them published on the web site, so everyone knows what the plans for each event are.

-The Results Secretary will also provide a liaison between the local event organiser and the committee, and do their best to get a news article written, giving the flavour of the event, which is much more important than the bare results.
+The Open Meetings and Results Secretary will also provide a liaison between the local event organiser and the committee, and do their best to get a news article written, giving the flavour of the event, which is much more important than the bare results.